Eigersund Municipality: Name

 Historically, the name of the municipality was spelled Egersund.
 On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Eigersund.
 The town of Egersund within the municipality, however, did not change and it kept the old spelling.
 The form of the name spelled without the diphthong [ei] (Egersund) is the Danish language form of the name and at that time the municipal name was changed to use the Norwegian language form.
 The town kept the old spelling for historic purposes.

 Coat of arms

 The coat of arms was granted on 20 October 1972.
 The official blazon is "Vert, an oak leaf Or" (På grønn bunn et opprett gull eikeblad).
 This means the arms have a green field (background) and the charge is an oak leaf.
 The oak leaf has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 The arms are canting arms since the name is derived from Eikundarsund and the eik part means "oak".
 Oaks are also very common in the municipality.
 The arms were designed by Hallvard Trætteberg.
 The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway has three parishes (sokn) within the municipality of Eigersund.
+The Church of Norway has three parishes (sokn) within Eigersund Municipality.
 It is part of the Dalane prosti (deanery) in the Diocese of Stavanger.